MikeTaylor/firefly/doc/folio-app-metadata.md

 * Is a linear list of elements enough, or do we need to express dependencies somehow?
 * How will these dependencies, if we add them, play in with those expressed by `okapiInterfaces` in Stripes modules?
 * How do the `package` and `repository` fields interact, and would a single `url` fields be better?
 (In the example above, we use the former for the UI module and the latter for the backend module).
-* Do we want to use cyptographic signing so you know who you're trusting?
-* Do we want to embed checksums for security?
 * Do we want some level of certification with machine-readable representations?